Skip to main content

 • Double: 8 bytes

-The expected size of each data value.
+The size of each data value.

 Frame format